 Adjust Your Thermostat

-No need to maintain your current thermostat settings if your house or apartment is sitting empty.
-Although people in warm climates might choose to turn off their furnaces or air conditioning completely, those in colder areas should never set the temperature below 55° in the winter or 90° in the summer, which is the industry standard.
+There’s no need to maintain your current thermostat settings if your house or apartment is sitting empty.
+Although people in warm climates might choose to turn off their furnaces or air conditioning completely, those in colder areas should never set the temperature below 55° in the winter or 90° in the summer.

 Not only does it waste money to continue a newspaper subscription while you’re out of town, but it’s also a red light to burglars that your house is sitting empty.
 Call your newspaper’s subscription department and suspend delivery for the days when you’re out of town.

-You can also put other paid subscriptions such as Hulu on hold while away.
-Even though you’ll save just $5.99 per month, it’s worth the effort if you’re confident that your vacation will be blissfully screen-free.
-Just click here for the wikiHow instructions.
+If you’re going to be gone for a while consider putting any streaming subscriptions on hold while away.
+Even though you may save just a few dollars per subscription, it’s worth the effort if you’re confident that your extended vacation will be blissfully screen-free.

 Hit Up Your Neighbors